Logo VHM ABC

 Food: Live or dead prey.

-There is a choice to offer the prey animals alive or dead.
-It is advisable to offer dead food.
-This is because it is more practical and prevents the food animal from injuring your snake.
-In addition, it is advised to offer the food animal with a pair of tongs and feed your snake outside the accommodation.
-This ensures that your hand is not associated with food and prevents your snake from grasping your hand during feeding.
-If you go for live food, you must supervise it during feeding.
-The prey can also injure the snake.
-Feed the snakes separately, because when two snakes catch the same prey they can injure each other and sometimes eat each other themselves.
-The ideal prey is about the same width as the widest part of the snake.
+You can choose to offer the prey live or dead.
+It is recommended to offer dead food.
+This is more practical and prevents the prey animal from injuring your snake.
+It is also recommended to offer the prey animal with feeding tongs.
+If you do choose to use live food, you must supervise feeding, as the prey animal can also injure the snake.
+If you keep multiple snakes in an enclosure, feed them separately.
+This is because if two snakes eat the same prey, they can injure each other and sometimes even eat each other.
+The ideal prey animal is approximately the same width as the widest part of the snake.

 Water

-This python, just like other pythons, is a true lover of water.
-In addition to drinking, they also bathe in it.
-The water basin must therefore be large enough for the snake to be able to bathe in with its entire body.
-This soaking can cause the water to get dirty, so it is not a problem if the water is changed more than 3 times a week.
+Like other pythons, this python is a true water lover.
+Besides drinking, they also bathe in it.
+Therefore, the water dish must be large enough for the snake to bathe its entire body in.
+This bathing can cause the water to become dirty, so it's not a problem to change the water more than three times a week.

 Cleaning

-To prevent diseases and bacterial accumulation, the accommodation must be kept clean.
-This can be done by doing this on a weekly basis, and it is also advisable to thoroughly clean and disinfect the accommodation a few times a year.
-This prevents the build-up of bacteria.
-When cleaning, make sure that you also clean the climbing branches and elevations.
+To prevent disease and bacterial buildup, the enclosure must be kept clean.
+This can be done weekly, and it's also wise to thoroughly clean and disinfect the enclosure a few times a year.
+This prevents bacterial buildup.
+When cleaning, make sure to also clean climbing branches and raised areas.

 Handling

-To feed the spotted python and to clean the accommodation your snake will have to be handled.
-This must of course be done well, so that you and the snake are safe.
-Handle the smale with a snake hook or lift it with both hands.
-Do not hang your snake around your neck, because if the snake falls that will soon clamp around your neck.
-In addition, there are some important things to look out for when using a spotted python.
-First make sure that your snake understands that you are going to handle it and move gently when you handle it.
-Also make sure your hands are washed and do not smell like food.
-Finally, do not handle your snake when it is peeling and do not handle it in the dark.
+To feed the spotted python and clean its enclosure, your snake will need to be handled.
+This must be done properly, of course, to ensure the safety of both you and the snake.
+Handle the snake with a snake hook or lift it with both hands.
+Do not hang your snake around your neck, as if it falls, it will clamp around your neck.
+There are also some important things to keep in mind when handling a spotted python.
+First, make sure your snake understands that you're going to handle it and move calmly when handling it.
+Also, make sure your hands are washed and free of food odors.
+Finally, don't handle your snake while it's shedding, and don't handle it in the dark.

 Housing

 The spotted python is found in the scrubland of Australia.
-Here the python lives on the ground and in branches.
-This must therefore be made with climbing possibilities, in the form of climbing branches.
-In addition, there must be shelter costs in the form of a cave, cave or piece of wood.
-Bear in mind that the hiding place is large enough for the snake to be completely covered.
-Finally, like other pythons, they are in danger of bathing.
-To be able to do this, they need a water bowl that is large enough for the snake to be able to lie in with its entire body.
+Here, the python lives on the ground and in branches.
+This habitat should be replicated with climbing opportunities, such as branches.
+In addition, a hiding place should be provided in the form of a burrow, cave, or piece of wood.
+Ensure that the hiding place is large enough for the snake to lie completely under.
+Finally, like other pythons, they need to bathe.
+To achieve this, they need a water dish large enough for the snake to lie down with its entire body.

-Character: Spotted python are tame and curious snakes.
-This makes it easy animals to keep good for a beginner.
-But because of their curious behavior, they are also fun for experienced snake owners who want to try somthing differently.
+Spotted pythons are tame and inquisitive snakes.
+This makes them easy to keep for beginners.
+However, their inquisitive behavior also makes them appealing to experienced snake keepers who want to try something different.

-Points of attention: The spotted python is a slender snake and must therefore be handled with care.
-This is for animal welfare and health.
+The spotted python is a slender snake and should therefore be handled with care.
+This is for the animal's well-being and health.

 Costs and Purchase

-Legislation: The dotted python falls under CITES II, to own this snake you need CITES or transfer papers.
-You should get this when purchasing.
+Legislation: The spotted python is classified as a CITES II species.
+To own this snake, you need CITES or transfer papers.
+You should receive these upon purchase.